arishimam/studybuddy/README.md

 ## Running Celery

 Celery is used for asynchronous task processing.
+We use it in this project to make the api calls to OpenAI for generating notes from uploaded audio files.
 To run Celery, open a new terminal and ensure your virtual environment is activated.

 ### For macOS/Linux:
 ```celery -A myproject worker -l info```